ActiveDirectoryManagementFramework/DCManagement/README.md

-# DCManagement
+﻿# DCManagement

+## Synopsis

-PowerShell module to manage domain controllers &amp; initial domain deployments
+Module to manage Domain Controller deployments and configuration

+> More description to come